emilyb7/google-app/README.md

 I've added a new postcode function and deployed it to firebase.

-I'm testing my functions and endpoints.
+I've also written some tests for my functions and endpoints using the `tape` module.
 Tests are in `/tests`.

-Things to note: any NPM modules that need to be used by firebase, need to be added as dependencies in `functions/package.json`.
+Things to note: any NPM modules that need to be used by firebase need to be added as dependencies in `functions/package.json`.

 ### Testing the app